Assistant Teaching Professor

-Michael J. Hoppmann is Lecturer in the Department of Communication Studies.
-Previously to joining Northeastern University Dr. Hoppmann worked at the University of Tuebingen, designing the curriculum for a Masters program for rhetoric trainers, and teaching classes in Classical Rhetoric and modern Argumentation Theory.
+Michael J. Hoppmann is an Assistant Teaching Professor in the Department of Communication Studies.
+Previous to joining Northeastern University Dr. Hoppmann worked at the University of Tuebingen, designing the curriculum for a Masters program for rhetoric trainers, and teaching classes in Classical Rhetoric and modern Argumentation Theory.

 Dr. Hoppmann studied classical Rhetoric and Philosophy at the Universities of Tuebingen and Barcelona.
 In 2003 he received his M.A. with highest honors.